 Allowing users to access training material whenever and wherever they want – through cloud-based mobile applications – facilitates independent learning.

 In our experience we've found that removing barriers to learning to be extremely effective – a move supported by Nobel prize winner Daniel Kahneman.

 By running awareness campaigns designed using psychology we can transform the current perception of people as the main weakness in a firm's line of defence, to people as a resource capable of identifying and negating the most common cyber-attacks that companies suffer today.

 With better cybersecurity awareness campaigns, people can become our ultimate defence.

 Views expressed in our blogs are those of the authors and do not necessarily reflect those of the Law Society.
-Oz Alashe is the CEO of Cybsafe, one of the Law Society's endorsed cybersecurity partners.
+Oz Alashe is the CEO of Cybsafe which, at the time of publishing, was one of the Law Society’s endorsed partners.